Safety on and around schools

 Schools aim to address road safety issues around their school to create a safer environment for the whole school community by:

 - teaching students about the local road safety conditions contributes significantly to improving their own safety.

-- reminding parents and carers about safe behaviours outside the school also contributes significantly to the safety of our students.
+- reminding parents and carers about safe road user behaviours outside the school also contributes significantly to the safety of our students.

 - working with agencies to improve local safety issues in the school zone through planning, enforcement, engineering or environmental changes.

 Who can assist with safety on and around schools?

 - School Infrastructure NSW Assets Management Units (staff only)